Axway/mft-convert/content/en/docs/TransferCFT/cft_intro_install/about_this_document_vms/_index.md

 **Uninstall** – Describes how you can uninstall {{< TransferCFT/axwayvariablesComponentShortName  >}}.

-**Troubleshoot the installation or registration process** – Describes the different types of troubleshooting errors you can encounter during installation, upgrade and post- installation.
+**Troubleshoot the installation or registration process** – Describes the different types of troubleshooting errors you can encounter during installation, upgrade and post-installation.

 ## Who should read this guide